rjhoyle/cs151-spring2023/docs/content/lab1/part3.md

 information we’re not interested in: we will be looking only at the values in columns 3 and 5.

-Your program will take in the name of a file from the command line, and then loop through every line of the file, and calculate the average course evaluation scores for both summer and regular courses.
+Your program will take in the name of a file from the command line arguments, which can be specified via the Run Configurations dialog, and then loop through every line of the file, and calculate the average course evaluation scores for both summer and regular courses.